10 min read | May 26, 2023

 Founder of Joe’s Blooms

 Oliver Lewis is the founder of Joe’s Blooms, providing end-to-end digital solutions to help you create best-in-class Biodiversity Gain Plans.
-Expert in this field, he shares his knowledge on the Environment Bill which will be effective in November 2023.
+Expert in this field, he shares his knowledge on the Environment Bill.

 Sign up